mongodb-partners/S3toAtlas/README.md

 Login to [AWS Console](https://aws.amazon.com/console/)

-Search for AWS Glue Stuido
+Search for AWS Glue Studio

 Click on the Job from the menu and select "Spark script editor"